![]() |

 'The Blitz' and 'The Holocaust' are quite moving.
 Is located on the site of St

-Mary's Bethlehem hospital - better known as Bedlam.
-10.00-18.00 daily.
-Free.
 National Maritime Museum In Britain you're never more than 60 miles from the sea.
 Britannia really did rule the waves and this is how she did it.
 Good reason to visit beautiful Greenwich.
 Open every day 10.00-17.00.
 Free.
 Tube: Cutty Sark (Docklands), Train from Waterloo.
 Charing Cross or London Bridge.
 Or try: DLR to Island Gardens, foot tunnel to Greenwich.
 Back by ferry.
-Just because a museum is in our 'rest' section doesn't mean it's not top class - the standard of all museums is high, apart from the Clink Museum which gets a big thumbs down from visitors.
-Museums that are more attraction than culture are on our attractions page.
-Geffrye Museum A little out of the way - but worth spending half an hour

 visiting if you're nearby.
 Converted from a row of almshouses, it's a museum of